Rights group chides Singapore over Chinese bus drivers

 A fifth Chinese driver, who pleaded guilty and was not represented by a lawyer, was sentenced to six weeks in jail on Monday.
 Singapore, a tightly regulated financial centre with no minimum wage, deported 29 others to China on Sunday.

-"Singapore defies basic labour rights by criminalising migrant workers for a work stoppage," Phil Robertson, deputy Asia director at Human Rights Watch, said in a statement.
+"Singapore defies basic labor rights by criminalising migrant workers for a work stoppage," Phil Robertson, deputy Asia director at Human Rights Watch, said in a statement.

 "It then adds insult to injury by justifying nationality-based discrimination in pay and working conditions, and restricting foreign workers' rights to form or lead a union to do something about it."